 - staying away from sunbathing or being in the sun.

 “It never changes”, he said.
-“For two to three months there are hardly any changes, it stays the same.
+“For two to three months, there are hardly any changes.
+The weather stays the same.
 There are maybe a few rain showers at night.
 So, there are no worries, besides having a clean t-shirt every day.
 Walk slowly and have a great time!”

-Jon and Gertrud suggested that we should go for a walk so they could show me the neighbourhood, and some of the local bars down the street.
-It was 8 o´clock in the evening, and still not dark.
+Jon and Gertrud suggested that we should go for a walk so they could show me the neighbourhood and some of the local bars down the street.
+It was 8 p.m. and still not dark.

 As we came out of the flat, I was amazed by the heat.
 “This late!?”
 It was like being hit by a wall of heat, and we went immediately to buy a bottle of water.
-Since we were walking slowly, in the shade, I really felt that there were no problems in the world.
-Life was just an exotic, never ending stroll along the crowded, narrow streets of old Europe.
+However, since we were strolling in the shade, I felt that there were no problems in the world.
+Life was just an exotic, never-ending stroll along the crowded, narrow streets of old Europe.